a2geek/bosh-lxd-cpi-release/README.md

 internal_ip: 10.245.0.11
 ```

 This CPI is designed to operate against a LXD Project.
-This should be able to keep the BOSH stemcells, vms, and disks (sort of) separate from any other activity on the LXD host.
+This should be able to keep the BOSH stemcells, VMs, and disks separate from any other activity on the LXD host.

 Current setup of my machine (note these commands are for the project `boshdev`):